THE MEASURE OF ELLA

 “Sounds nice,” Rich’s voice tapered off.

-“It’s a rustic beauty, a little rundown, but the frame is solid and the wood floors are in okay shape.
+“It’s a little rundown, but the frame is solid and the wood floors are in okay shape.
 And the kitchen…” Ella shook her head.
 “My god, it’s huge, with plenty of room for commercial appliances and two walls of windows that open out.
 I can hardly wait to prepare my recipes in a real kitchen.”

 “When does this happen?”